kamterbeek/CatHealthProject/README.md

-A personal data engineering and analytics project designed to collect, transform, monitor, and analyze feline health telemetry.
+-A personal data engineering and analytics project designed to collect, transform, monitor, and analyze feline health telemetry.
 The platform combines automated device data, manual health observations, and analytical workflows to create a longitudinal view of health, behavior, and wellness trends.

 The project serves both as a practical health-monitoring system and as a sandbox for developing modern data platform engineering skills, including orchestration, data modeling, observability, analytics engineering, and anomaly detection.